NexStandard/stride-docs-next/en/index.md

 </div>

 > [!NOTE]
-> While the English version of this documentation is actively maintained and updated, please be aware that translations in other languages may not be as up-to-date.
-We encourage users who are comfortable with English to refer to the original documentation to ensure they have access to the most current information.
-If you would like to contribute to the translations or report any discrepancies, please visit our GitHub repository or community forums for further details.
-Your contributions are greatly appreciated!
+> Please note that while our English documentation is actively updated, translations may not always be current.
+We recommend English-literate users to refer to the original for the latest information.
+To help with translations or report discrepancies, please see our GitHub or community forums.
+Your input is invaluable!